zmedelis/bosquet/README.md

 clojure -M -m bosquet.cli llms set --service openai --temperature 0 --model gpt-4
 ```

-Do not forget to set the API KEY for your service (change 'openai' to different name if needed)
+Do not forget to set the API KEY for your service (change 'openai' to a different name if needed)
 ```
 clojure -M -m bosquet.cli keys set openai
 ```